Several relevant U.S. Army Corps of Engineers (USACE) Civil Works programs overlap with the Kansas Hazard Mitigation Team, or KHMT.

 Flood Risk Management Projects.
 The USACE Civil Works program has planning studies, projects under design phase, and some in construction in the State of Kansas.
 Those in the Arkansas River Basin are managed by the Tulsa District.
 Those in the Kansas River Basin are part of the Kansas City District.

 Floodplain Management Services.
-The USACE offers assistance in questions about floodplains through the Floodplain Management Services Program.
+The USACE offers assistance in questions about floodplains through the "Flood Plain Management Services Program."
 For those in the Arkansas River Basin, contact the Tulsa District at 918-669-7196.
-Those in the Kansas River Basin need to contact the Kansas City District program manager at 816-389-3121.
+Those in the Kansas River Basin need to contact the Kansas City District program manager at 816-389-2365.